When to visit the vet?

 A trichoepithelioma, also known as a hair follicleIn biology, a follicle refers to a small body cavity or bubble that often contains a liquid or semi-solid substance.
 In the context of human anatomy, it often refers to hair follicles or ovarian follicles, which contain egg cells. tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions., is a benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. that originates from the cells of the hair follicleIn biology, a follicle refers to a small body cavity or bubble that often contains a liquid or semi-solid substance.
 In the context of human anatomy, it often refers to hair follicles or ovarian follicles, which contain egg cells. in dogs.
-These tumors are usually harmless but can cause problems if they are numerous or in an unfavorable location.
+These tumors are usually harmless but can cause problems when present in large numbers or in unfavorable locations.

 BASICS/CAUSES:

-Trichoepitheliomas arise from the epithelial cellsEpithelial cells are the cells that make up epithelial tissue.
+Trichoepitheliomas develop from the epithelial cellsEpithelial cells are the cells that make up epithelial tissue.
 They line the outer surfaces of the body, as well as internal cavities, ducts, and organs, and perform functions such as protection, absorption, secretion, and filtration. that form the hair follicleIn biology, a follicle refers to a small body cavity or bubble that often contains a liquid or semi-solid substance.
 In the context of human anatomy, it often refers to hair follicles or ovarian follicles, which contain egg cells..
-These tumors are well-differentiated, meaning that the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. cells are very similar to the normal cells from which they originate.
-This similarity is one reason why they are generally considered benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
+These tumors are well-differentiated, meaning the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. cells closely resemble the normal cells from which they originate.
+This similarity is one reason they are generally considered benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors..

 The exact cause of trichoepithelioma formation is not fully understood, but genetic factors appear to play a role.
 Certain dog breeds have a higher predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. to these tumors, suggesting a hereditary component.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. for these tumors, suggesting a hereditary component.
 Breeds such as the Basset Hound, Dalmatian, and Miniature Schnauzer are more commonly affected.

 The most important facts at a glance

 Trichoepitheliomas are benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. tumors that arise from the hair follicles of dogs.
 The main causes are genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. and normal aging processes.
-Typical symptoms are small bumps on the skin, itching, and skin lesions.
-The tumors grow slowly and can cause pain if they enlarge.
+Typical symptoms include small bumps on the skin, itching, and skin lesions.
+The tumors grow slowly and can cause pain as they enlarge.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by a physical examination by the veterinarian, followed by fine needle aspiration or biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
+It is the first step in the management and treatment of patients. is made through a physical examination by the veterinarian, followed by fine-needle aspirationFine-needle aspiration is a minimally invasive diagnostic technique that uses a thin needle to extract cells or fluid from a tumor, lesion, or organ.
+This sample is then examined microscopically to make a diagnosis. or biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. to accurately determine the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions..
 In some cases, X-rays or ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. are used to rule out deeper tissue damage.
-Treatment depends on the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Treatment depends on tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. size and location.
 For small, asymptomaticAsymptomatic means that there are no recognizable symptoms of a disease.
 An animal can have a disease or infection without showing visible signs, which can make diagnosis and treatment more difficult. tumors, regular monitoring may be sufficient.
 If the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. grows or causes problems, surgical removal is recommended, which is usually curative.
 Alternatively, cryotherapy or laser therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. may be considered.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is usually very good, as the tumors do not metastasize and rarely recur after complete removal.
-Preventive measures are difficult because genetic factors play a role.
+Preventive measures are difficult since genetic factors play a role.
 However, regular skin checks and a healthy lifestyle can help promote overall health.
-Research focuses on genetic and molecular foundations, improving diagnostic procedures, and alternative treatment options to improve the management of trichoepitheliomas in dogs.
+Research focuses on genetic and molecular foundations, improvement of diagnostic procedures, and alternative treatment options to improve the management of trichoepitheliomas in dogs.

 Causes